-No. Owing to the lack of individuals, and lack of adequate information to identify specific habitat requirements, or current threats, there are no population and distribution objectives identified in this document.
-A conservation approach has been outlined.
-Recovery efforts for the related Great Basin Gophersnake subspecies (Pituophis catenifer deserticola) are ongoing in the southern interior of British Columbia, providing some framework for possible recovery of the Pacific subspecies should a relict population be discovered in Canada.
+Unknown.
+Owing to the lack of available individuals for reintroduction, uncertainty and limited information about sufficiency and suitability of habitat, and uncertainty of threats, it is not clear if appropriate techniques exist for reintroduction, habitat management and restoration, or threat abatement.
+As a species apparently extirpated long ago, that may never have bred in Canada, with transformation of the habitat over the past 100 years, no reasonable population and distribution objectives can be identified in this document.
+Instead, a conservation approach has been outlined.
+Recovery efforts for the related Great Basin Gophersnake subspecies (Pituophis catenifer deserticola) are ongoing in the southern interior of British Columbia, providing some framework for possible recovery of the Pacific Gophersnake should a relict population be discovered in Canada.